pmndrs/zustand/docs/integrations/persisting-store-data.md

 > Default: `undefined`

-By default the store with be hydrated on initialization.
+By default the store will be hydrated on initialization.

 In some applications you may need to control when the first hydration occurs.
 For example, in server-rendered apps.